julienetie/lambdascript/lambdascript.md

 new MouseEvent('click') instanceof MoouseEvent                   // true
 ```

-#### Do not conflate type-hints with your approach to JavaScript development
+#### Do not conflate static types with JavaScript types
-TypeScripts IntelliSense provdes a useful way to give types hints for JavaScript using JSDoc syntax for reducing type mismatches before runtime.
-It's crucial to to remember that the types defined in TypeScript and JSDoc are not all standard they conflate built-in objects and host-objects (Objects specific to a particular runtime, not the JavaScript language) as being "types" instead of classifications.
-This is fine for type-checking within an ide but is not idiomatic to how JavaScript behaves.
+TypeScript's IntelliSense provides a useful way to specify static types for JavaScript using JSDoc syntax, reducing type mismatches before runtime.
+It's crucial to remember that the types defined in TypeScript and JSDoc are not standard, and they conflate intrinsic objects and host objects (objects specific to a particular runtime, not the JavaScript language) as being "types" instead of classifications.

+This breaks with the idiomatic behavior of JavaScript and can be fixed simply by using "object" instead of types defined by interfaces and constructors.

+#### One value can be in instace of multiple interfaces and or constructors
 JavaScript is a prototype language meaning that one entity can be an instance of several constructors and or interfaces.

 ```javascript